June 21, 2019 · Azure DevOps · 1 min read · apurvghai · Yaml

 Here is an official documentation on using these variables.

-My favorite format is Date.Month.Year.RunningNumber.
+My favorite format is Date.Month.Year.RunningNumber

-Now if you notice I have used periods (.) before each format, this is to make sure you can output the number as 21.06.2019.X.
-You can also use a 4 digit revision number by adding multiple variables r which would then look like this $(rev:.rrrr).
+.
 The advantage in this approach is that, you don’t have to worry about the incremental build value.
 DevOps will take care of incrementing revision for you.
 This may or may not be ideal technique in your business scenario.
 For further customization and custom logic, let’s look into using custom variables.

 To define custom variables, you need to edit your pipeline and go to variables tab.
 See the image below: